IKOR-GmbH/sip-framework/docs/core.md

 ### Dynamic proxy for Apache Camel Processors

-Dynamic proxy is implementation of decorator pattern on all Processors detected on all Camel routes.
+Dynamic proxy is implementation of Decorator pattern on all Processors detected on all Camel routes.
 The base motivation is to gain more control over Camel dataflow, by providing placeholders for custom functionalities on different steps of the route.
 It's a mechanism for providing and applying new future features on already implemented adapters, through the configuration and without adapter code changes.